-The code for Pirate Duel uses a graphics mode to do its ASCII art at present, which is ironic but portable.
+The code for Pirate Duel uses a graphics mode to do its ASCII art at present, which is ironic but the most portable option available.
 Classic text games were written for terminals connected using serial ports, and used non-portable escape sequences to position the cursor, clear the screen and so on.
 This style of programming has almost disappeared from the modern world of computing.
 Some printers are still controlled in a similar fashion.